-The following points make the case for why we should emphasize secure attachment in parenting, and have been adapted from my recent book, Raising a Secure Child: How Circle of Security Parenting Can Help You Nurture Your Child’s Attachment, Emotional Resilienc and Freedom to Explorewhich I co-authored with Glen Cooper and Bert Powell.
+The following points make the case for why we should emphasize secure attachment in parenting, and have been adapted from my recent book, How Circle of Security Parenting Can Help You Nurture Your Child’s Attachment, Emotional Resilience and Freedom to Explore, which I co-authored with Glen Cooper and Bert Powell.

 The stress of unsent attachment needs can burden a child not just in infancy but throughout growth.
 A landmark 30-year study at the University of Minnesota initiated in the mid-1970s found long-term patterns between secure attachment and specific aspects of development.

 The Minnesota researchers found, for example, that children around grade 4 who had a secure attachment history had fewer behavior problems when their families were under major stress than those who did not.
 They also found links between insecurity and later psychological problems.
 Children whose parents were emotionally unavailable for comfort had more conduct disorders in adolescence, and children whose parents resisted letting them explore were more likely to have anxiety disorders as teens.